au5ton/lastfm-tools/README.md

 Simplifying specific queries for last.fm

 ## Git Branches
 This project is separated by two separate branches.
-This `gh-pages` branch is automatically pushed to github pages`.
+This `gh-pages` branch is automatically pushed to `au5ton.github.io/lastfm-tools`.

 The branch containing the back-end code is `heroku`.